-Talk to your doctor, midwife, or lactation specialist right away if you are having problems and aren't sure what to do.
+Talk to your doctor, midwife, public health nurse, or lactation consultant right away if you are having problems and aren't sure what to do.

 Plan to breastfeed your baby on demand rather than setting a strict schedule.
 For the first few days, be prepared to breastfeed every 1 to 3 hours.
 That often works out to about 8 to 12 times in a 24-hour period.
 In the first few days, you may need to wake a sleeping baby to feed, if you need to.
 If you breastfeed more often, it will help your breasts to produce more milk.

-After you're home, don't be afraid to call your doctor or nurse call line, midwife, or lactation specialist with questions.
+After you're home, don't be afraid to call your doctor, nurse call line, midwife, public health nurse, or lactation consultant with questions.
 That's true even if you don't know what's bothering you.
 They are used to parents of newborns calling.
 They can help you figure out if there is a problem, and if so, how to fix it.

 Plan for times when you will be apart from your baby.
 Use a breast pump to collect breast milk ahead of time.
 You can store milk in the refrigerator or freezer.
 Then it's ready when someone else will be taking care of your baby.
 Experts recommend waiting about a month until breastfeeding is going well before offering a bottle.